jupyterhub/repo2docker/CONTRIBUTING.md

 ## Release Process Steps

-1. Make a PR bumping version number of repo2docker in the `setup.py` file and `reop2docker/__init__.py` ,
-   get it merged, and make sure your local checkout is the same as `master` on GitHub.

-2. Make a new release on GitHub.
+1. Make a new release on GitHub.
 When the tag is create travis will build and deploy that tag as the latest release.

-3. Tag and push a docker image:
+2. Tag and push a docker image:
    ```bash
    docker build -t jupyter/repo2docker:v<version> .
    docker push jupyter/repo2docker:v<version>